YU-MITC/moodle-mod_kalmediaassign/README.md

 YU Kaltura Media Assignment for Moodle
 ------
 This is an activity module.
 Each student can submit a media from their "My Media", and teachers can play submitted medias, and grade each media.
+Aditionally, the student can upload and record new media in submission page.
 This plugin is updated with stable releases.
 To follow active development on GitHub, click [here](https://github.com/YU-MITC/moodle-mod_kalmediaassign/).

 Requirements